rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 Let's get started then, shall we?

+> _Hey, it's Daniel here.
+Apache Pekko is great, and Nika has done a great job showcasing its features in a compact project we can explore exhaustively in this article.
+If you need to get started with Pekko, I've covered Pekko (and Akka) in a comprehensive bundle of courses about [Akka/Pekko Actors](https://rockthejvm.com/p/akka-essentials), [Akka/Pekko Streams](https://rockthejvm.com/p/akka-streams), and [Akka/Pekko HTTP](https://rockthejvm.com/p/akka-http), all of which are used in this article.
+Check them out if you're interested._

 ## 2. Project Structure - here

-I recommend checking out [the project on GitHub](https://github.com/ghurtchu/braindrill/) and following along that way.
+To make the best of this article, I recommend checking out [the project on GitHub](https://github.com/ghurtchu/braindrill/) and following the code while reading this article, as many things will make sense along the way.

 We will use `Scala 3.4.1`, `sbt 1.9.9`, `docker`, `pekko` and its modules to complete our project.